DHTMLX/scheduler-docs/data/map_view.md

 - Selected events are highlighted.
 If the selected event occupies several days, all related records are highlighted.
 - To create a new event -  double click on an empty cell in the list or on the desired location on the map.
 - To edit or delete an event - double click on the 'details' icon on the left side of the event's description.
-- To overview event - click on the event's marker on the map.
+- To overview an event - click on the event's marker on the map.

 Related guides
 ----------------------------------------